balpomorelitm/elalmadesevilla/README.md

 - **Visual indicators:** Clear marking of selected terms
 - **Easy management:** One-click clearing and reorganization

-## 🤝 Contributing

-We welcome contributions to improve the learning experience!

 ### Development Guidelines
 1. **Fork the repository** and create a feature branch